Hegde-Abhishek/Hegde_Abhishek_002744522/Assignment 1/Part A/README.md

     ~ hyperlink(a tag) - used in nav bar to switch between two pages

 Setup :
-Open home.html file in vs code and run the code using live server.
+Open home.html file in VS code and run the code using live server.